CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 There are 2 other files created in this repository which we need to copy into the UmbData folder.

+**Action:** Copy these files:

-- /Files/UmbData/setup.sql to /UmbData/setup.sql
+- From /Files/UmbData/setup.sql to /Workshop/UmbData/setup.sql
-- /Files/UmbData/startup.sh to /UmbData/startup.sh
+- From /Files/UmbData/startup.sh to /Workshop/UmbData/startup.sh

 These two files will be used to create a blank database if none exists when the database container starts.
-That way when the website starts it will already have a blank database ready to use.
+That way when the website starts it will already have a blank database ready to use, but if the database already exists it won't re-create it.

 ## 1.2 Windows vs Linux Line Endings

-Once all 3 files are in the UmbData folder, make sure they all have the correct Line Endings, that they are terminated with Line Feed (LF) and NOT Carriage Return Line Feed (CRLF).
+**Action:** Once all 3 files are in the UmbData folder, make sure they all have the correct Line Endings, that they are terminated with Line Feed (LF) and NOT Carriage Return Line Feed (CRLF).

 In VS Code, this can be done using the option as shown below.